 Add the squash

-You’ll want it to simmer for 30 minutes, but after 15 minutes, remove the cover and mix in the sugar and about ¾ of the creole seasoning.
-This is a good time for a beer and to preheat the oven to 350 degrees.
-You’ll notice that the squash is beginning to release its natural water which helps to intensify its sweet goodness.
-Use your wooden spoon to mash down some of the bigger pieces of squash.
-Leave the cover off for the remaining 15 minutes so that some of the rendering liquid can cook-off.
-Stir it occasionally, but don't let it stick.
+Simmer for 15 minutes, then remove the cover and mix in the sugar and about ¾ of the Creole seasoning.
+Use your wooden spoon to mash down some of the bigger pieces of squash (but don't make them like mashed potatoes).
+Continue to simmer with the cover off for another 15 minutes so that the liquid continues to render and cook-off.
+Stir occasionally so it does not stick.

 Add the breadcrumbs and transfer to the casserole dish

-Sprinkle some more breadcrumbs on top.
-Place about 6 or 8 small tabs (by “small” I mean like a tablespoon divided into 6 or 8 tiny pieces) of butter on top, stick it in the oven, uncovered, and let it bake about 30 minutes.
-It should be browning on top and a little bubbly around the edges.
+Once you have the squash spread out in the casserole dish, sprinkle a light layer of breadcrumbs on top.
+Place about 6 or 8 small tabs (by “small” I mean a total of one tablespoon divided into 6 or 8 tiny pieces) of butter on top.

-Sign up for my email notifications of new recipes and posts right HERE or below.
+Sign up for my email notifications of new recipes and posts right HERE.

 Hints and Tips (FAQs)

 It’s not necessary to peel yellow squash, just make sure you wash it under cold water and use a light cloth or very soft brush.
 There are many types of squash and yellow squash falls in the summer squash variety, along with zucchini and some others.
 Like most summer squash, the entire yellow squash is edible, although I would discard the stem!
-You can eat it raw if you desire and of course, if you want to peel it, nothing wrong with that either!
+You can eat the squash raw if you desire and of course, if you want to peel it, there's nothing wrong with that either!

 You can keep leftovers in the fridge for 3 to 5 days and in the freezer for up to 10 months.
 Make sure that you use an airtight container for maximum quality.
 Defrost overnight in the fridge before reheating in a 350 degrees Fahrenheit oven.
 Keep in mind that the squash is soft with high water content.
 Freezing may not be the best thing for its appearance, but the flavor should be fine.